Amirun-Nahar/Urban_Canvas/README.md

 ### Offer Management
 - Users can make offers on properties
 - Agents can accept or reject offers
-- Complete payment flow integration
+- Complete payment flow integration with Stripe
 - Transaction tracking and history

 ### Fraud Prevention